 Who Can Help Assess And Treat

-Mental health providers are licensed professionals who can partner with other professionals on the treatment team to provide support for the child and family’s mental health needs.
-In most cases, they are a psychologist, social worker, or counselor.
-The vast majority of mental health providers have master’s degrees, and many hold doctoral degrees and undergo postgraduate training.
-To find a licensed professional in your area, visit Feeding Matters’ Provider Directory.
+Various professionals can help assess and treat the behavioral component to a feeding disorder.
+Mental health providers are licensed professionals who can partner with other professionals on the treatment team to provide support for the child and family’s struggles with feeding.
+In most cases, they are a psychologist, behavior analyst, or counselor who have specialized feeding training.
+Social workers may also assist families with resources they may need to help be successful with feeding and other areas of concern.
+The vast majority of professionals have master’s degrees, and many hold doctoral degrees with postgraduate training.
+Click here for more information about each specialist.

 What They Do